Jnyy612/codenection-2026/README.md

 The main causes identified are:

--Multiple academic responsibilities
+- Multiple academic responsibilities
--Part-time work
+- Part-time work
--Social commitments
+- Social commitments
--Daily errands
+- Daily errands
--Physical demands and lack of recovery
+- Physical demands and lack of recovery
--Poor visibility of overall workload
+- Poor visibility of overall workload
--Difficulty prioritizing competing commitments
+- Difficulty prioritizing competing commitments

 When these responsibilities accumulate, students may know that they feel busy or stressed but may not clearly understand what is creating the pressure or what they can realistically change.